AntonMause/rv16poc/README.md

 This rv16poc routes the data and configures the MACC to make use of it.

-It started with straight forward signal flow ;-), but it got broken a bit later in the design cycle :-( .
-Needs more muxes than I was hoping for.

 The rv16 concept maps best on G4, G5 needs different register memory layout, so it is a bit less efficient.
-Dropped g5-rv15poc support, only rv16gpo used.

 #### Resource utilisation :
 - 1x LSRAM 18k  -> 1k x 16 bit (optional used for instruction)